TravisFalken/SoftwareTestingAssignment/README.md

 - REQ-01.
 A welcome message will appear as the user starts the game
 - REQ-02.
 The console will request a username from the user.
 If the user doesnt enter a name then it defaults to player1.
 - REQ-03.
 The new user is created and a user created message is sent to the console.
 - REQ-04.
-2 numbers are dealt to the player hand and the dealer hand
+2 numbers each between 1-6 are dealt to the player hand and the dealer hand
 - REQ-05.
 Display both the player and dealer hand values
 - REQ-06.
 Give the user an option of hit or hold
 - REQ-07.
 If the user hits then another 2 numbers are dealt to the player.